Bridge is the secret to adult neurogenesis.

 You’ve likely heard phrases like ‘aging population’ and read opinions that the ACBL is about to ‘fall off a cliff’ in terms of membership.
 In fact the opposite is true!

-The ACBL, North America’s over arching bridge organization, is growing at the rapid rate of approximately 1000 new members a month and almost all of these new members are over 60 years of age.
+The ACBL, North America’s over arching bridge organization, is growing at the rapid rate experiencing an increase in new member recruitment by 32.9% compared to the previous year as of mid-2023 – and almost all of these new members are over 60 years of age.
 The reason for this is science.
 We have learned something wonderful over the past decade and it has changed our way of thinking and behaving during retirement.

 Recent neurological studies have revealed the human brain does not have to diminish with age.